 Interview With Darcy Norman From German National Team

-With the World Cup behind our backs and German team as the winner, we can start reflecting what went good and what went wrong.
-And we are pretty sure that everything went great with the German National Team.
-So it is a great privilege to be able to interview Darcy Norman who is part of the German National Team and very important cog in Die Mannschaft.
+It is a great privilege to be able to interview Darcy Norman who is part of the German National Team and very important cog in Die Mannschaft.

 Darcy was also responsible for getting me in touch with Gregg Berhalter which eventually resulted in me being hired as strength and conditioning coach/sport scientist for Hammarby Football Club from Stockholm, Sweden in 2012 and 2013.
 He also arranged me to visit Bayern FC in 2011 and spend some quality time with Marcelo Martins, who was head strength and conditioning coach during that time.
 I also managed to visit Octoberfest with my close friend Jovan Buha, who is third season in a row head strength and conditioning coach for Bayern Basketball Club.
 Darcy also arranged me to meet the rest of the German National Team strength and conditioning staff (Shad Forsythe and Yann-Benjamin Kugel) and drink couple of Paulaners with them (Shad thanks for showing me the right way to pour weissbier).
 Darcy is also my go-to-guy when it comes to bunch of training related topics.